Menu

 In 2009 Kelley founded the Artists’ Challenge Group “Girls Just Wanna Paint” which is a collection of award winning artists who post a response to a new topic every month consecutively since July of 2009.
 Aside from the Providence Art Club Kelley is a member of the North River Arts Society in Marshfield, MA.
 She has taught at the Art Club, Bristol Art Museum, and at North River Arts Society.

-Materials List for Safari.pages
+Materials List for Developing A Series Class

 • 4 sessions